-Director of Graduate Studies.
+- Degree-seeking students and non-degree students assigned to a program: Student must complete a Graduate College Registration Revision Form and obtain approval from the Director of Graduate Studies of the student's program (not the department of the class).
+Approval is determined by the Director of Graduate Studies.
 Graduate College review is not needed.
-Form must immediately be submitted to the Registration Office in SSB, no later than the end of the 6th week (5th in summer).

-Unassigned non-degree students (26-5926): Student must complete a Graduate College Registration Revision Form.
+Form must immediately be submitted to the Registration Office in SSB, no later than the end of the 6th week (5th in summer). - Unassigned non-degree students (26-5926): Student must complete a Graduate College Registration Revision Form.
 Form must immediately be submitted to the Registration Office in SSB, no later than the end of the 6th week in fall and spring (3rd Wednesday of Summer Session 1 and 5th week of Summer Session 2).